 Lead-based paint exposure risk remains highest in older New Zealand dwellings

-Lead-based paint remains a significant source of non-occupational exposure in New Zealand, particularly in older dwellings where renovation activities or deteriorating paint can generate dust containing lead.
+Lead-based paint remains a significant source of non-occupational lead exposure in New Zealand, particularly in older dwellings where renovation activities or deteriorating paint can generate lead dust.

 Lead-based paint exposure in New Zealand dwellings